gammasoft71/Examples_wxWidgets/README.md

 [NotifyIcon](src/CommonControls/NotifyIcon) Shows how to create a wxWidgets NotifyIcon with own [wxNotifyIcon](src/CommonControls/NotifyIcon/wxNotifyIcon.h) (wxTaskBarIcon).

+[NumericUpDown](src/CommonControls/NumericUpDown) Shows how to create a wxWidgets NumericUpDown with wxSpinCtrl and wxSpinCtrlDouble.

+[PictureBox](src/CommonControls/PictureBox) Shows how to create a wxWidgets CheckBox with wxStaticBitmap.

 [ProgressBar](src/CommonControls/ProgressBar) Shows how to create a wxWidgets ProgressBar with wxGauge.

 [RadioButton](src/CommonControls/RadioButton) Shows how to create a wxWidgets RadioButton with wxRadioButton.

+[RichTextBox](src/CommonControls/RichTextBox) Shows how to create a wxWidgets RichTextBox with wxRichTextCtrl.

-[TextBox](src/CommonControls/TextBox) Shows how to create a wxWidgets TextBox with wxTextEntry.
+[TextBox](src/CommonControls/TextBox) Shows how to create a wxWidgets TextBox with wxTextCtrl.

+[ToolTip](src/CommonControls/ToolTip) Shows how to create a wxWidgets ToolTip with wxRichToolTip.

 [TrackBar](src/CommonControls/TrackBar) Shows how to create a wxWidgets TrackBar with wxSlider.